 Controlling things.
 Researchers have successfully demonstrated how BCI can allow users to control household functions (lighting, curtains, temperature), as well as a range of other devices and vehicles.
 Watch a demonstration video.

 Controlling animals.
 A lab successfully ran a BCI experiment where a human was able to make a lab rat move its tail using only his thoughts.
 This may one day allow you to communicate with your pet.

 Brain-to-text.
 Teams in the US and Germany are developing a system that decodes brain waves (thoughts) into text.
-Initial experiments have proven successful, and they hope this technology will not only assist the average person, but also provide people with severe disabilities (like renowned physicist, Stephen Hawking) the ability to communicate with the world more easily.
+Initial experiments have proven successful, and they hope this technology will not only assist the average person but also provide people with severe disabilities (like the renowned physicist, Stephen Hawking) the ability to communicate with the world more easily.

 Recording dreams and memories.
 Researchers at Berkeley, California, have made unbelievable progress converting brain waves into images.
 Test subjects were presented with a series of images while connected to BCI sensors.
 Those same images were then reconstructed onto a computer screen.
-The reconstructed images were very grainy, but given about a decade or two of development time, this proof of concept will one day allow us to ditch our GoPro camera or even record our dreams.
+The reconstructed images were very grainy but given about a decade or two of development time, this proof of concept will one day allow us to ditch our GoPro camera or even record our dreams.